 Smiles feel important to us.
 They are both personal and one of the first things others notice, so you shouldn’t feel ashamed for wanting to preserve it after tooth loss.
 Even though tooth loss is up there in terms of highest rated fears, many who have lost one or more teeth might consider treatments like dental implants to be giving into vanity.
-Maybe you want to look young and youthful, but don’t consider that to be enough reason to schedule a consultation.
+Maybe you want to look young and youthful, but don’t consider that to be enough reason.
 However, if you’ve been considering treatment for a long time, here are three reasons beyond vanity to schedule an appointment.

 Dental Implants Preserve Bone Mass